barun-saha/slide-deck-ai/README.md

 SlideDeck AI is powered by [Mistral 7B Instruct](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2).
 Originally, it was built using the Llama 2 API provided by Clarifai.

-Legacy SlideDeck AI allowed one-shot generation of a slide deck based on the inputs.
+*Update*: Legacy SlideDeck AI allowed one-shot generation of a slide deck based on the inputs.
-In contrast, SlideDeck AI *Reloaded* enables a conversational interface to create, iterate, and improve your presentation.
+In contrast, SlideDeck AI *Reloaded* enables an iterative workflow with a conversational interface, where you can create and improve the presentation.

 # Process